 A close advisor to Pugh, Smith has played a prominent role in her transition team as the longtime city senator prepares for her move to City Hall in December following the November 8 general election in which she is the overwhelming favorite.

-Home Paramount Pest Control Co. chief executive Tilley made news in May when he flew Pugh to Las Vegas for ReCon, the International Council of Shopping Centers annual meeting.
+Home Paramount Pest Control CEO Tilley made news in May when he flew Pugh to Las Vegas for ReCon, the International Council of Shopping Centers annual meeting, which coincides with the Maryland Party hosted by Howard Perlow.

 Pugh said at the time she paid $650 for the trip on Tilley’s private jet.